Field theory in Rindler frame and more on the correspondence with thermal field theory formalisms: Conclusions

 Here we discussed two limiting cases: $\beta_U\to\infty$ and $\beta_0\to\infty$.
 The second one is of particular interest to us.
-In this limit we observed that all four propagators are indentical to those in TFD with the identification $\beta_U=\beta$.
-Moreove the Minkowski vacuum can be considered as the thermal vacuum in TFD.
-This implies that TFD formalism can be mimicked in Rindler frame.
-However the later one has added advantages.
-Here, unlike in TFD, the fields are the parts of the original system.
-In fact it goes beyond that.
-For the choice $\sigma=\beta_U/2$, like usual formulations, it leads to CTP with the Keldysh contour is identified as shown in Fig. \ref{fig:contour2}.
-Hence the Rindler frame formulation of quantum field theory at zero temperature corresponds to TFD with more physical picture of the structure of fields.
-Furthermore as it mimicks CTP for a particular choice of contour, this may considered as a viable theory of thermal fields which may illuminate the unknown bridge among TFD and CTP formalisms.
-In this sense, at least at the free theory level, the present prescription can be considered as a hybridigation of TFD and CTP.
+In this limit, without incorporating analytic continuation between the RRW and LRW coordinates, we have shown that the Rindler propagators are equivalent to the TFD propagators with identification $\beta=\beta_{U}=2\pi/a$.
+The fields in the right and left Rindler wedges ($\phi_{R}$ and $\phi_{L}$) play the role of the real and fictitious fields of the TFD system ($\phi$ and $\tilde{\phi}$), respectively.
+Moreover, the Minkowski vacuum seen from the Rindler frame is equivalent to the thermal vacuum of TFD.
+Thus, a thermal field in the Minkowski vacuum observed in the Minkowski frame is equivalent to the non-thermal field in the Minkowski vacuum observed in the Rindler frame.
+However, the later one has added advantages.
+Here, unlike in TFD, both fields are the parts of the original system.
+In fact, it goes beyond that.
+Particularly for non-analytic continuation case, our formulation leads to CTP where the Keldysh contour is identified as shown in Fig. \ref{fig:contour2}, hence one has the choice $\sigma=\beta_U/2$.
+In both Rindler wedges, coordinate times are increasing in their frames.
+However, the coordinate time in one wedge runs in the opposite direction with respect to the other wedge, similar to the CTP contour.
+Although this is more or less known in the literature, we have few new observations in our approach.
+It has been shown that the incorporation of analytic continuation yields two more specific situations of CTP, namely $\sigma=0$ and $\sigma = \beta = \beta_U$, which are the two extreme values of the $\sigma$-parameter.
+This observation was missing in the earlier analysis.
+This is important as the present investigation and findings may indicate that the generalised version of CTP formalism may have a close relation with QFT in the Rindler frame.
+Note that, in the CTP formalism, $\sigma$ can take values from $0$ to $\beta$.
+Out of these $\sigma$ values, $\sigma=0$ corresponds to the so-called original Schwinger-Keldysh formalism with temperature $\beta\,$ and $\sigma=\beta/2$ corresponds to the TFD formalism.
+These are the most critical cases of CTP formalism.
+Hence, in summary, the Rindler frame formulation of quantum field theory at zero temperature corresponds to TFD, but the fields capture a physical existence here.
+Furthermore, as it mimics a few particular cases of CTP, this may be considered a viable theory of thermal fields, which may illuminate the unknown bridge between TFD and CTP formalisms.
+In this sense, at least at the free theory level, the present prescription can be considered as a ``hybridisation'' of TFD and CTP.